Ami Bera: India–U.S. relations

+Israel

+Bera voted to provide Israel with support following 2023 Hamas attack on Israel.

+Bera boycotted Prime Minister Netanyahu's address to a joint session of Congress on July 25, 2024, saying that Netanyahu is "the one person standing in the way" of a cease-fire and hostage release.

 Taxes

-In 2017 Bera voted against the Tax Cuts and Jobs Act of 2017.
+In 2017, Bera voted against the Tax Cuts and Jobs Act of 2017.

 Big Tech

 In 2022, Bera was one of 16 Democrats to vote against the Merger Filing Fee Modernization Act of 2022, an antitrust package that would crack down on corporations for anti-competitive behavior.